lilym036/README-generator/sample/README.md

 - [Questions](#questions)

 ## Installation
- Open node index.js in the integrated terminal.
+ No steps at this time.

 ## Usage
+ Open node index.js in the integrated terminal.
 This can be used to create README's on any projects.

 ## Contributing
  None at this time.